This applesauce bread recipe is quick and easy and autumnal as heck and certain to help you win friends and influence

 Comfort finds us in unexpected places.
 Like this simple, not-too-sweet, subtly flavored applesauce bread that boasts sugar and spice and all things nice.
-It’s lovely sliced warm out of the oven, natch, but also toasted and slathered with butter the next morning or afternoon or midnight or, well, whenever you crave a little comfort.
+It’s lovely warm out of the oven, natch, but also toasted and slathered with butter the next morning or afternoon or at 2 am or, well, whenever you crave a little comfort.
 This recipe has been updated.
 Originally published October 14, 2011.–Renee Schettler Rossi

-We’ve become quite fond of making applesauce from scratch come autumn.
+We’ve become quite fond of making applesauce from scratch.
 You know, the kind of applesauce that’s not uniformly smooth but rather punctuated with tender, sweetly tart chunks of caramelized apple goodness.
 And we tend to make so much of it we don’t hesitate to use it in this applesauce quick read recipe to lend it a little something unexpected in terms of taste and texture.
 You can find our favorite applesauce recipe below, in the ingredients list, although you certainly won’t be disappointed if you make this recipe with store-bought unsweetened applesauce, which remains a perfectly respectable choice.

 Applesauce Bread Recipe